prmeznar/terra-core/packages/terra-avatar/docs/provider.md

 # Provider

-The `Provider` variant represents a Physichian - it displays an image in a circular frame.
+The `Provider` variant represents a Physician - it displays an image in a circular frame.
 If an image is not provided, a fallback provider icon displays.

 ## Getting Started